apache/iotdb/code-coverage/README.md

 -->

-This module is just for generating correct code-coverage report.
+This module is just for generating correct code-coverage repoort.

 It can only be run on Unix.